smartdevicelink/sdl_core_guides/docs/Remote Control Guide/index.md

 ### OnRemoteControlSettings

 OnRemoteControlSettings is used to notify SDL when passengers of a vehicle change the remote control settings via the HMI.
-This includes allowing or disallowing remote control or changing the access mode that will be used for resource allocation.
+This includes allowing or disallowing Remote Control or changing the access mode that will be used for resource allocation.

 View **OnRemoteControlSettings** in the [HMI Documentation](https://smartdevicelink.com/en/guides/hmi/rc/onremotecontrolsettings)

 ### OnRCStatus

 OnRCStatus is a notification sent out by SDL when an update is made to a remote control module's availability.
 When SDL either allocates a module to an app, or deallocates it from an app, SDL will send OnRCStatus to both the application and the HMI.
 This notification contains two lists, one describing the modules that are allocated to the application and the other describing the free modules that can be accessed by the application.
-This notification also contains an `allowed` parameter, which indicates to apps whether or not remote control is currently allowed.
+This notification also contains an `allowed` parameter, which indicates to apps whether or not Remote Control is currently allowed.
 If `allowed` is false, both module lists will be empty.

 View **OnRCStatus** in the [RPC Spec](https://github.com/smartdevicelink/rpc_spec#onrcstatus) or the [HMI Documentation](https://smartdevicelink.com/en/guides/hmi/rc/onrcstatus)